MESAHub/mesa/docs/source/using_mesa/running.rst

    cp -r $MESA_DIR/star/work tutorial

-Now that we have our copy of the work directory, we need to compile the code that lives in it.
+Now that we have our copy of the work directory, we can check that the code that lives in it compiles properly.

 ::

    cd tutorial
-   ./mk
+   make

+This will also be done automatically by the run script, which we will encounter below

 Set up configuration files
 --------------------------